Political Representation

 Definition

+Females comprise 50.1% of Oklahoma’s population but are noticeably underrepresented in elected positions.
 Women’s voices and needs are invariably relayed by decision-making men, much like a game of telephone.
 Whether at the ballot box or on the legislative floor, adequate representation of women by women to tell women’s stories is a nonpartisan idea; it is a tenet of representative democracy.

 Why we care:

-Females comprise 50.1% of Oklahoma’s population [2] but are noticeably underrepresented in elected positions.
 Women’s effect on all levels of government is vital in advancing women’s health.
 Women know women’s experiences best.
+Interventions implemented from the local to national levels play an outsized role in addressing health outcomes and disparities.

-Women make up a larger share of registered voters and eligible Oklahomans who vote, a trend reflected nationally.
-Although voter turnout in Oklahoma increased between 2016 and 2020, the state had the lowest voter turnout in the nation, ranking 51st out of 51 (including D.C.)
-[1].
+Although voter turnout in Oklahoma increased between 2016 and 2020, the state had the lowest voter turnout in the nation, ranking 51st out of 51 (including D.C.).
+It is believed that part of Oklahomans’ apathy is the perceived lack of competition in races, particularly at the top of the ballot and between the two dominant political parties.

-Experts contend that part of Oklahomans’ apparent voter apathy is due to the perceived lack of competition in races, particularly at the top of the ballot and between the two dominant political parties.
-After the 2020 election, women comprised 21.5% of the Oklahoma legislature [2].
-This number reduced slightly two years later, in 2022, to 20.1% [3].
+After the 2020 election, women comprised 21.5% of the Oklahoma legislature.
+This number reduced slightly two years later, in 2022, to 20.1%

 Considerations